Sappho: Life

-Sappho was said to have three brothers: Erigyius, Larichus, and Charaxus.
-According to Athenaeus, she often praised Larichus for pouring wine in the town hall of Mytilene, an office held by boys of the best families.
-This indication that Sappho was born into an aristocratic family is consistent with the sometimes rarefied environments that her verses record.
-One ancient tradition tells of a relation between Charaxus and the Egyptian courtesan Rhodopis.
-Herodotus, the oldest source of the story, reports that Charaxus ransomed Rhodopis for a large sum and that Sappho wrote a poem rebuking him for this.
-The names of two of the brothers, Charaxus and Larichus, are mentioned in the Brothers Poem, discovered in 2014; the final brother, Erigyius, is mentioned in three ancient sources but nowhere in the extant works of Sappho.
+Sappho was said to have three brothers: Eurygios, Larichos, and Charaxos.
+According to Athenaeus, she praised Larichos for being a cupbearer in the town hall of Mytilene, an office held by boys of the best families.
+This indication that Sappho was born into an aristocratic family is consistent with the sometimes-rarefied environments that her verses record.
+One ancient tradition tells of a relationship between Charaxos and the Egyptian courtesan Rhodopis.
+In the fifth century BC Herodotus, the oldest source of the story, reports that Charaxos ransomed Rhodopis for a large sum and that Sappho wrote a poem rebuking him for this.
+The names of two of the brothers, Charaxos and Larichos, are mentioned in the Brothers Poem, discovered in 2014; the final brother, Eurygios, is mentioned in three ancient sources but nowhere in the extant works of Sappho.